The Best Security Systems for New Construction Homes

 • Joshua Lee, Former Patrol Officer and & Detective for a police department in Arizona.

-• 40+ in-depth industry research/studies
+• 40+ in-depth industry research studies

-• 60+ thorough security system reviews
+• 60+ thorough home security system reviews

 • 100+ informative home security guides

-• 10,000+ hours of research on security topics
+• 10,000+ hours of hands-on research across security topics

 Every one of our recommendations comes from first-hand product experience and a deep understanding of the security industry.
 Now, let's learn more about our top picks.